The first-principles phase diagram of monolayer nanoconfined water: Conclusions

-In summary, we predict for the first time the pressure-temperature phase diagram of monolayer confined water rigorously at first-principles accuracy -- from low temperatures and pressures up to the dissociation regime of water.
-This is made possible by overcoming the accuracy and cost limitations of previous studies by combining high-level electronic structure theory, DFT, and machine learning, with sophisticated statistical and structure search techniques.
-We find that monolayer water exhibits rich phase behavior with several stable polymorphs, two triple points with the liquid phase, a large (non-monotonic) variation in melting temperatures with pressure, and two unique entropically stabilized phases.
-A comprehensive description of the behaviour of nano-confined water across the temperature-pressure phase diagram provides new fundamental insights, a foundation for future experiments, and a starting point for rational material design in the context of nanotechnology.
-The existence of a two step melting mechanism in agreement with KTHNY theory and a hexatic-like phase, provide new physical insight that the melting of water on nano-scale may not necessarily be first-ordered as in bulk, and may have direct implications in the thermal engineering of nano-systems.
-The evidence for increased water dissociation in nano-confinement provides a new physical basis for rationalizing anomalous properties of nano-confined water~\cite{fumagalli_anomalously_2018, nigues_ultrahigh_2014}.
-Finally, the large electrical conductivity of superionic nano-confined water opens up prospects for the development of efficient and safe battery materials using the most abundant substance on earth, and suggests that nano-confinement could be a route towards probing superionic materials at easily accessible conditions. \vk{
+We predict the pressure-temperature phase diagram of monolayer confined water rigorously at first-principles accuracy -- from low temperatures and pressures up to the dissociation regime of water.
+A comprehensive description of the complex behavior of nanoconfined water across the temperature-pressure phase diagram provides new insights, a guide for future experiments, and a starting point for rational material design in the context of nanotechnology.
+The existence of a two-step melting mechanism in agreement with KTHNY theory and a \vk{hexatic} phase provides new physical insight that the melting of water at the nanoscale may not necessarily be first-ordered as in bulk, and may have direct implications in the thermal engineering of nanosystems. \vk{The evidence for increased water dissociation in nanoconfinement provides a basis for rationalizing anomalous properties of nanoconfined water, for instance, the low slippage in water flow in h-BN~\cite{secchi_massive_2016} could be understood on the basis of the enhanced propensity of O--H dissociation in nanoconfined water.} \vk{Furthermore, the large electrical conductivity of superionic nanoconfined water could be harnessed for the development of aqueous electrolytes.} Finally, our work suggests that nanoconfinement could be a route towards probing superionic materials at easily accessible conditions.